 In all of my endeavors, whether it was music or fitness, it was always about creating some sort of situation where I can develop something that belonged to me.

-PRICE: That is very entrepreneurial.
-Tell me about the transition from New York City to Connecticut.
+NAN: That is very entrepreneurial.
+Tell us about the transition from New York City to Connecticut.

 It was time to bring my innovation somewhere else and I felt like: Why stay in a melting pot of zillions of things when you can come somewhere where there’s a lack of and thrive?
 That’s just business 101.
 If you want to stand out, be somewhere where they need whatever it is you have to offer.